mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * under "Customize" on "Welcome" screen, install keyboard shortcuts for Vim
 * can save with ctrl-s (cmd-s) in addition to :w
+* / search is case-insensitive unlike in real Vim

 ## vscode-icons extension